-To apply for a collaboratively funded project, applicants must satisfy both the CIRM requirements (Section VII below) and any additional requirements put forth by the BMBF.
-Please see Appendix A for information concerning BMBF requirements.
+To apply for a collaboratively funded project, applicants must satisfy both the CIRM requirements (Section VIII below) and any additional requirements put forth by the CFP.
+For more details on these requirements, please see Appendices A (JST) or B (BMBF).

-Before funding contracts are signed, successful CIRM/BMBF applicant teams must have a signed written agreement adequately addressing Intellectual Property (IP) issues relating to the collaborative project and must provide CIRM and the CFP with copies.
-These IP Agreements will be reviewed by both CIRM and BMBF to ensure that they are consistent with CIRM's applicable IP regulations and with the Agreement between the co-funders.
+Before funding contracts are signed, successful CIRM/CFP applicant teams must have a signed written agreement adequately addressing Intellectual Property (IP) issues relating to the collaborative project and must provide CIRM and the CFP with copies.
+These IP Agreements will be reviewed by both CIRM and the respective CFP to ensure that they are consistent with CIRM's applicable IP regulations and with the Agreement between the co-funders.

-Before funding contracts are signed, successful CIRM/BMBF applicant teams must obtain all necessary approvals for animal protection, human subject protection, and use of human embryonic stem cells, unless the approval is not required to initiate the award.
-CIRM and the CFPs will monitor compliance with approval procedures required in their respective jurisdictions.
+Before funding contracts are signed, successful CIRM/CFP applicant teams must obtain all necessary approvals for animal protection, human subject protection, and use of human embryonic stem cells, unless the approval is not required to initiate the award.
+CIRM and the CFP will monitor compliance with approval procedures required in their respective jurisdictions.

-Both CIRM and BMBF may be involved in the management/oversight of the CIRM/BMBF Award, by participating in mutually agreed upon joint award administration activities.
+Both CIRM and the CFP may be involved in the management/oversight of the CIRM/CFP Award, by participating in mutually agreed upon joint award administration activities.
 These activities may include but are not limited to participation in progress monitoring via progress reports.